amitxv/PC-Tuning/docs/post-install.md

     reg add "HKCU\SYSTEM\GameConfigStore" /v "GameDVR_FSEBehavior" /t REG_DWORD /d "2" /f
     ```

-- If you are stuck with ``Hardware Composed: Independent Flip``, try running the command below to disable MPOs in CMD and reboot
+- If you are stuck with ``Hardware Composed: Independent Flip`` and would like to use another presentation mode, try running the command below to disable MPOs in CMD and reboot

     ```bat
     reg add "HKLM\SOFTWARE\Microsoft\Windows\Dwm" /v "OverlayTestMode" /t REG_DWORD /d "5" /f